 Policy: Policy Governance

-- To provide staff and students with high quality policy documents that can be easily accessed and readily understood;
+- To provide staff and students with high quality policy documents that are easily accessed and readily understood;

 - To achieve an improved rate of compliance with legislation and other mandated requirements;